loader image

 The formulation and delivery of service plans and the development and support of employees through the Appraisal and Development Review process is another key requirement of the post.

-Being responsible for operational effectiveness and service delivery will bring the Head of Finance and Property Services into frequent contact with elected members, other senior managers, community planning partners, external government and other agencies, including COSLA.
+Being responsible for operational effectiveness and service delivery will bring the Director of Finance and Property Services into frequent contact with elected members, other senior managers, community planning partners, external government and other agencies, including COSLA.

 The post holder will require to form, maintain and develop key internal partnerships to ensure that the other service areas within the council have the opportunity to make their contribution to effective financial planning and tackling poverty, while recognising the key responsibility of the Head of Finance and Property Services.
-Similarly, the Head of Finance and Property Services will require to maintain and develop key external partnerships in support of corporate and service agendas.

 They will have a significant impact on the success of West Lothian Council and will have a considerable role to play in influencing its direction.
 It will therefore be necessary that the Head of Finance and Property Services demonstrates a wide and comprehensive vision of the partnership working arrangements which will be called upon in delivering effective outcomes across public sector services.
-Allied to this will be the need for the Head of Service to seek opportunities to apply digital solutions to meet existing and future service needs.

 The need to ensure proper compliance with best value, service audit requirements and quality standards is an important aspect of the job.